 There’s only so much wisdom in a single person’s experience, and even less to trust in official statements.
 Therefore, we’ve gathered and compared the experiences and opinions of various real individuals like you and me.
 Amazon customer reviews are the biggest source of these insights, along with technical details from the manufacturers themselves.

-- Powered for Adventure: Rechargeable battery stays powered and pumping tunes for 15 hours.
-Add the POWER UP charging dock...
+- Powered for adventure: rechargeable battery stays powered and pumping tunes for 15 hours on a single charge.
+Add the...

 There’s more to portability than a travel-friendly size.
 The UE BOOM 3 takes it to new levels with a waterproof and dustproof design.
 It has an IP67 rating, which means you can submerge it for up to 30 minutes without breaking it.
 It also floats in water, which makes it great for outdoorsy people.
 So, we can conclude that it’s a solid choice for rainy days and listening to music in the shower, but let’s see how it stands up to the Bose Soundlink Mini as a desktop speaker.